When a child or young person is taken into care, we have a responsibility to keep things as stable as possible for them.

 You should always consult the Virtual School before making plans for a school move.

 You should work in close partnership with the other key adults involved in the care and education of the child, to make sure that the choice of school is appropriate, and that it forms a positive part of the child’s care plan.
 It's crucial that you involve the young person in the decision-making process.

-You should record all school change planning in the young person’s care plan and agree it through the LAC review process.
+You should record all school change planning in the young person’s care plan and agree it through the looked after child(LAC) review process.

 What you need to think about before applying for a school place

 The current school's Ofsted rating

 You must always consider the current Ofsted judgement of the school.

 Statutory guidance states that good or outstanding schools should be prioritised and children in care shouldn't be placed in schools with an inadequate Ofsted rating.
 The Virtual School will support you in reviewing the most recent Ofsted reports.

 The school's location

 You should consider how easily it will be for the child's carer to get them to school.

 While convenience shouldn't be the overriding factor, where two or more schools could meet the child's needs, you can consider ease of travel arrangements.

-Where the child's at an appropriate age and stage of development, you should consider how, over time, independent travel can be promoted.
+In instances where the child is at an appropriate age and stage of development, you should consider how, over time, independent travel can be promoted.

 Information needed by the new school

 It's important that the child's new school has access to relevant information about them.

 All councils have school admission forms on their websites.
 The forms clearly identify the information the receiving authority requires.
 This is likely to include: